jackdanyell/imac18-3-cs8409-linux-audio/README.md

 Please preserve the original copyright notices when modifying or redistributing the source.

+Huge credit to the original snd_hda_macbookpro / CS8409 work that made this possible.

 ---

-# Disclaimer
+# :warning: Disclaimer

-This is community-developed kernel driver software.
+Use this fix at your own risk.

-Installing an out-of-tree kernel module modifies the Linux kernel module stack and may taint the kernel.
+This project installs an out-of-tree kernel module and modifies the Linux audio driver stack.
+Kernel modules can potentially cause system instability, audio problems, or boot issues if something goes wrong.

-Use at your own risk.

-Always keep a working kernel available so that you can boot into it if a future kernel update causes a regression.
+The driver has been tested successfully on an iMac18,3 running EndeavourOS with kernel 6.18.43-1-lts, but it has not been tested on every hardware configuration or kernel version.

+Before installing, make sure you have a working kernel available as a fallback.

+I cannot guarantee that this fix will work on your system, and I am not responsible for any damage, data loss, system instability, or other problems resulting from its use.

+If you’re unsure, please read the installation instructions carefully and keep a backup before proceeding.